-We try to stay in touch with our puppy owners as best we can, and we are lucky enough to see many on a regular basis trialing, showing and hunting.
-All are friends and always welcome to stop by, pull a chair up to the table, or share a field with us and our dogs.
+I try to stay in touch with my puppy owners as best I can, and I am lucky enough to see many on a regular basis trialing, showing and hunting.
+All are friends and always welcome to stop by, pull a chair up to the table, or share a field with me and the dogs.

 Iggy is running trails with his owner in Central Illinois.
 Izzy is hunting the timber and agricultural edges of Southern Illinois, while Indiana (Marcel) is working the fence-lines and creeks of Indiana for "Red-eyed Ditch Devils" (Ringneck Pheasants).
 Isaura, while not hunting, is a long distance runner in Missouri with her energetic family.

-Our 2014 Brique/Gwen litter, the "Briquettes"; Jager, J'ai Ceci (Rip), Jameson Duke, Jasper, Jax, and Jumpin' Jack Flash are some of the most striking orange and white dogs we have seen.
+My 2014 Brique/Gwen litter, the "Briquettes"; Jager, J'ai Ceci (Rip), Jameson Duke, Jasper, Jax, and Jumpin' Jack Flash are some of the most striking orange and white dogs I have seen.